supertestnet/songs/README.md

 Thank you Frankie Lymon & the Teenagers for the original version of Why Do Birds Sing So Gay? which inspired Why Do Fools Buy Altcoins, and thank you ["KaraFun"](https://www.youtube.com/watch?v=EenyEZuQbyg) for the karaoke version which I used in the backing track.

+Thank you Solomon Burke for the original version of Cry To Me, which inspired CTV, and thank you ["Sing King"](https://www.youtube.com/watch?v=LuBiUJjZMaQ) for the karaoke version which I used in the backing track.

 Thank you Los Lobos for the original version of La Bamba, which inspired La Bitcoin, and thank you ["Pttyandcody"](https://www.youtube.com/watch?v=svwKXnMPEro) for the karaoke version which I used in the backing track.

 # Shareable links